Terry1852/task17L02/hangman/src/Store/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+I.e Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\